kaiban-ai/KaibanJS/.github/ISSUE_TEMPLATE/bug_report.md

 ### Describe the Bug
 A clear and concise description of what the bug is.

-### AgenticJS Team Config
+### KaibanJS Team Config
-Provide a link to a playground or configuration file to reproduce the issue in your AgenticJS setup, if applicable.
-For example, see: [Example Playground](https://www.agenticjs.com/share/v0EdWee1mYpzlv6KeuLG)
+Provide a link to a playground or configuration file to reproduce the issue in your KaibanJS setup, if applicable.
+For example, see: [Example Playground](https://www.kaibanjs.com/share/v0EdWee1mYpzlv6KeuLG)

 ### Steps to Reproduce
 A step-by-step description of how to reproduce the issue, based on the linked reproduction.
 Screenshots can be provided.